A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Likelihood and inference

 Mathematics aside, since $\eta_x$ isn't a probability, we don't have access to the full power of probabilistic reasoning.
 But a one-sided version is available, what I'll call here {\em possibilistic reasoning}.
 That is, possibility theory allows for a direct refutation of a hypothesis ``$\Theta \in A$'' by showing that $\eta_x(A)$ is small.
 However, unlike with probabilistic reasoning, if $\eta_x(A)$ is large, then that's not enough to conclude that there's support for ``$\Theta \in A$,'' since \eqref{eq:non-additive} doesn't rule out the case that both $\eta_x(A)$ and $\eta_x(A^c)$ are large.
 In possibilistic reasoning, we need {\em both} $\eta_x(A)$ large and $\eta_x(A^c)$ small to find support for ``$\Theta \in A$.''

 What does it mean for $\eta_x(A)$ to be ``small'' or ``large''?
-The methods-developing statistician's must suggest to the users how to make these judgments and, if his method is going to ``work,'' then he similarly must take this small/large judgment seriously.
-One can tailor these small/large possibility thresholds to the problem at hand, or rely on asymptotic theory (which requires regularity conditions, etc.)~to get some unification, but that's different from probabilistic reasoning.
-Indeed, recall that probability has the same scale across every example to which it's applied.
-That is, a numerical probability of 0.1 means the same thing whether it's the probability of rain tomorrow or the probability of a patient responding favorably to a new cancer treatment.
-The basic likelihood-to-possibility setup presented above doesn't share this invariance, i.e., the small/large possibility scale that ``works'' depends crucially on features of the application at hand.
+The methods-developing statistician must suggest to potential users how to make these judgments and, if his method is going to demonstrably ``work,'' then he similarly must take this small/large judgment seriously.
+One can tailor these small/large possibility thresholds to the problem at hand, or perhaps rely on asymptotic theory to get some unification, but that's different from probabilistic reasoning.
+Indeed, recall that probability has the same scale across every example to which it's applied: a numerical probability of 0.1 means the same thing whether it's the probability of rain tomorrow or the probability of a patient responding favorably to a new cancer treatment.
+The basic likelihood-to-possibility setup presented above doesn't share this invariance, i.e., the small/large scale that ``works'' depends crucially on features of the application at hand.
 But a different possibility-theoretic framework can do it, as I explain next.